 Our research group explores and builds on quantum effects at the nanoscale occurring in individual solid-state impurities.
 Our activity is developed along four lines.

-We investigate the physics of individual spins associated with optically active point defects in various semiconductor with a particular focus on silicon, combining the best attributes of atomic and of condensed matter systems for fiber-based quantum communications.
+We investigate the photon and spin quantum properties of individual optically active point defects in silicon, combining the best attributes of atomic and of condensed matter systems for fiber-based quantum communications and quantum integrated photonics.

 We exploit single spins isolated in diamond for the development and use of versatile quantum imagers enabling on a single platform to map the magnetic field, magnetic noise and electric field at nanoscale and with a high sensitivity.